matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 creation logic to the client and refer to newly created object using a common interface.

-- The factory object reads in the name of the class to instantiate from a config file, and uses reflection to instantiate the correct object.
+- The factory object reads in the name of the class to instantiate from a config file, and uses reflection to instantiate the correct object
-- A config file is simply a text file used to specify inputs that application uses at runtime.
+- A config file is simply a text file used to specify inputs that application uses at runtime
-- If config file is changing, it does not need to be changed and re-released.
+- If config file is changing, it does not need to be changed and re-released

 ### What is the basic idea of Factory Pattern?

 - Decouple instantiation of a class from its use
-- Create a mechanism for many alternative implementations to be instantiated from a single method.
+- Create a mechanism for many alternative implementations to be instantiated from a single method

 ### Implementing Factory Pattern